 4. Your Own Website

-5. Social Media Groups
+5. Social Media

 6. Print Media

-Local print media like newspapers, local free-press publications, and community newsletters are yet another avenue for landlords looking for renters.
-While they won’t outshine online options like Craigslist or rental websites, they do remain a viable option, particularly when you recognize that older generations still rely on print publications and may actually prefer them to online sources.
+Local print media like newspapers, local free-press publications, and community newsletters are another avenue for landlords looking for renters.
+While they won’t outshine online options like Craigslist or rental websites, they do remain a viable option, particularly when you recognize that older generations still rely on print publications and may prefer them to online sources.

 8. Use Property Management Software to Find Renters

-Property management software can also be a big help for do-it-yourself landlords.
-Companies like Avail provide landlords with tools to market their rental listings across the web and leads come straight into your inbox.
+Property management software can be a big help for do-it-yourself landlords.
+Companies like Avail provide landlords with tools to market their vacancies across the web and leads come straight into your inbox.
 This keeps rental applications organized and allows landlords to screen out renters who may not be qualified.
 Once you publish your listing, it’s syndicated on sites like Zillow, HotPads, and Trulia.

-Pros and Cons of Finding Renters On Your Own
+Pros and Cons of Finding Renters on Your Own

-Not having to pay a commission for securing a tenant.
+Not having to pay a commission for securing a tenant

-Personal control in every step.
+Personal control in every step

 Hire a Real Estate Agent to Find Renters